hritwik567/PyGo/ass1/doc/README.txt

-First install all the packages listed in src/requirements.txt Then run by using python lexer.py --cfg=tests/cfg1/some-cfg tests/input1/some-input --output=some.html
+First install all the packages listed in src/requirements.txt by running

+pip install -r src/requirements.txt

+Then run by using

+python src/lexer.py --cfg=tests/cfg1/some-cfg tests/input1/some-input --output=some.html